 Django…We all know the popularity of this Python framework.
 Django has become the first choice of developers to build their web applications.
 It is a free and open-source Python framework.
 Django can easily solve a lot of common development challenges.
 It allows you to build flexible and well-structured web applications.

-A lot of common features of Django such as a built-in admin panel, ORM (object-relational mapping tool), Routing, templating have made the task easier for developers.
-They do not require spending so much time on implementing these things from scratch.
+A lot of common features of Django such as a built-in admin panel, ORM (object-relational mapping tool), Routing, and templating have made the task easier for developers.
+They do not require spending so much time implementing these things from scratch.

 One of the most killer features of Django is the built-in Admin panel.
-With this feature, you can configure a lot of things such as an access control list, row-level permissions, and actions, filters, orders, widgets, forms, extra URL helpers, etc.
+With this feature, you can configure a lot of things such as an access control list, row-level permissions, actions, filters, orders, widgets, forms, extra URL helpers, etc.

 Django ORM works with all major databases out of the box.
 It supports all the major SQL queries which you can use in your application.
 Templating engine of Django is also very, very flexible and powerful at the same time.
-Even a lot of features are available in Django, developers still make a lot of mistakes while building an application.
+Even though a lot of features are available in Django, developers still make a lot of mistakes while building an application.
 In this blog, we will discuss some common mistakes which you should avoid while building a Django application.